TeamShitFarts/WebSiteOrSomeShit/index.md

 # Pokemon: Joel Version
 ## What is pokemon joel version?

-<div style="text-align:center">Pokemon Joel Version is a rom hacked started by <a href= "https://twitter.com/LazyGenGamers"> chowder908<a/> back in mid 2021 and later expanded into a group project
+ <p align="center">Pokemon Joel Version is a rom hacked started by <a href= "https://twitter.com/LazyGenGamers"> chowder908<a/> back in mid 2021 and later expanded into a group project
- with others listed [here](./another-page.html).</div>
+ with others listed [here](./another-page.html).</p>

 ![Haha PeePeePooPoo](/docs/assets/pokeemerald-0.png)